 The Texas Legislature allows local communities to create hospital districts to keep healthcare services available in the community and provide a stable source of funding.
 There are more than 140 voter-approved hospital districts in Texas.

 The Commissioners Court of Calhoun County will hold a hearing on the petition Feb.
-5. If approved, the item will appear on a special election ballot April 12.
+5. If approved, the item will appear on a special election ballot May 3.

 More Insights and Updates